lebm/freecodecamp-portfolio-challenge/README.md

 # My freeCodeCamp Portfolio Challenge

-This is my freeCodeCamp portfolio challenge.
+This repository is my freeCodeCamp portfolio challenge.
 For now, it is just a template.
-The final result will be published on codepen.io
+I will publish the final result on codepen.io.